Custom Sections

 systemctl disable pve-ha-lrm.service

-systemctl disable pve-ha-crm.service
+systemctl disable pve-ha-crm.service2

 Disable firewall service